 which, after an exciton and exciton-two-exciton expansion, explicitly read:

 where $\BiexWFstartwo{Z,\pm,\zeta,\mu,\nu,\rho,\mathbf Q^{\prime}}{\text{L},\xi_1,\xi_2,\xi_3,\xi_4,\xi_5,\xi_6}(\mathbf Q)$ is the exciton-two-exciton wave function solving the exciton-two-exciton Schr\"odinger equation with quantum number $\zeta$ and configuration $\pm$, cf.\ Eq.~(S19).
-We use the term "exciton-two-exciton transition" to generally denote all bound and unbound exciton-two-exciton states, while we use the term "exciton-two-exciton continuum", if we specifically designate the continuum states, and we use the term "bound exciton-biexciton", if we specifically designate the bound exciton-two-exciton state.
+We use the term ``exciton-two-exciton transition'' to generally denote all bound and unbound exciton-two-exciton states, while we use the term ``exciton-two-exciton continuum'', if we specifically designate the continuum states, and we use the term ``bound exciton-biexciton'', if we specifically designate the bound exciton-two-exciton state.
 Note, that the exciton-two-exciton transition is a different many-body correlation than a triexciton, as described in Refs.~\cite{meier2003signatures,bartels1995chi}, which is at least relevant in a fifth-order response.
-Also note, that the main difference to the two-exciton transitions $\Bex{}$ in Eq.~\eqref{eq:B} is the additional center-of-mass-$\mathbf Q$-dependence, i.e., the exciton-two-exciton transition carries a total momentum of $2\mathbf Q$ (excitonic center-of-mass momentum), as their source is of partly incoherent nature.
+Also note, that the main difference to the two-exciton transitions $\Bex{}$ in Eq.~\eqref{eq:B} is the additional center-of-mass-$\mathbf Q$-dependence, as their source is of partly incoherent nature.
 Also note, that there is some ambiguity in the interpretation of Eq.~\eqref{eq:Z}, since $\Rex{}\sim \langle \cdag{}\vndag{}\vdag{}\cndag{}\vdag{}\cndag{}\rangle_{\text{c}}^{}$ can be equally interpreted as a correlated coherence between an excitonic transition and a two-exciton transition $\langle (\cdag{}\vndag{})(\vdag{}\cndag{}\vdag{}\cndag{})\rangle_{\text{c}}^{}$ or as an occupation-assisted excitonic transition $\langle (\cdag{}\vndag{}\vdag{}\cndag{})(\vdag{}\cndag{})\rangle_{\text{c}}^{}$.
 However, both of these contributions are taken into account.